proxmox/proxmox-backup/docs/glossary.rst

    Datastore

       A place to store backups.
 A directory which contains the backup data.
-      The current implemenation is file-system based.
+      The current implementation is file-system based.

    `Rust`_